I am a performance maker and collaborator based in South London, working in both Performing Arts and Participatory Arts sectors. שיר פרייבך

-I have been a professional performance arts maker for the past 16 years, working mainly as Director and Dramaturg and also as Tutor and Translator in Europe and the Middle East.
-In the past four years I have combined my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
-I have an MA in Applied Theatre (awarded Distinction) from Goldsmiths University.
+I have been a professional performing arts maker for the past 18 years, working mainly as Director and Dramaturg and also as Writer and Translator in Europe and the Middle East.
+For the past seven years I have combined my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
+I have an MA in Applied Theatre (awarded Distinction) from Goldsmiths University. שיר פרייבך – במאית, דרמטורגית ומתרגמת

-Collaboration is at the heart of what I do, and over the years I have worked with performers, writers, choreographers, poets, visual artists, rappers and activists to create engaging works of live performance.
-In the participatory arts sector I have worked with refugees, adults experiencing homelessness, Roma communities, marginalised people, young people not accessing work or education, and young people experiencing difficulty with speech, language and communication skills.
+Collaboration is at the heart of what I do, and over the years I have worked with performers, writers, choreographers, musicians, poets, visual artists, rappers, circus artists and activists to create engaging works of live performance.
+In the participatory arts sector I have worked with refugees, adults experiencing homelessness, Roma communities, marginalised people, people accessing health and mental health services, young people not accessing work or education, and young people experiencing difficulty with speech, language and communication skills.

-For my work in the arts sector, I have received a number of awards and grants over the years, including:
+For my work in the arts sector, I have received a number of awards and grants over the years.
+These include:

 Arts Grant for ‘Maiden Vengence’ from Theaterkommission des Präsidialdepartements der Stadt Zürich (Theatre Commission, City of Zurich)